Optimists cheer, pessimists worry: How does the market view the U.S. cryptocurrency strategic reserve?

 Bitcoin Strategic Reserve: This reserve will consist solely of Bitcoin.
 It will be made up of approximately 200,000 Bitcoins currently held by the U.S. government, which were seized through criminal or civil asset forfeiture procedures.
 The government will conduct a comprehensive audit of these assets.

-Treasury Secretary Scott Bessent and Commerce Secretary Howard Lutnick are authorized to explore additional ways to acquire Bitcoin, provided it does not increase the burden on taxpayers.
+Treasury Secretary Scott Bessent and Commerce Secretary Howard Lutnick are authorized to explore additional ways to acquire Bitcoin, provided that it does not increase the burden on taxpayers.

 Digital Asset Reserve: This involves other digital assets (excluding Bitcoin) obtained through criminal or civil asset forfeiture procedures.
 For example, Ethereum (ETH), Ripple (XRP), Cardano (ADA), Solana (SOL), etc. The digital asset reserve will specifically manage these assets.